dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 │   ├── tom.tonkins
 ```

 Et voilà, all users that are a (nested) member of the group `app-graylog-access-NESTED` are now direct member of the group `app-graylog-access-UNNESTED` and can access GrayLog.
 Now let's look at Sam.
-The next day he changes to the sales department (who does that?!).
+The next day he changes to the sales department (who does that?).
 On the next run the script automatically removes him from the `UNNESTED` group.
 Yay!
 ```
 ├── app-graylog-access-NESTED
 │   ├── role-department-devops